Azure/kdebug/README.md

 kdebug is a command line utility that helps troubleshoot a running Kubernetes cluster and apps in it.

+It focuses on DevOps scenarios and covers these areas:

+* OS diagnostics
+* Kubernetes components diagnostics
+* Lightweight application diagnostics

+## Check mode

+kdebug runs in check mode by default.
 By running a set of predefined checks, it gives diagnostics information and guides you to next steps.

-## Checks

 Currently kdebug supports following checks: